Aaranya Kaandam: Plot

 Kaalayan is a destitute farmer, living with his young, street-smart son Kodukapuli in the slums and earns a meagre living staging cockfights; coincidentally, Singaperumal loves to watch these cockfights.
 One evening, a man arrives in a bunk with Kaalayan for the night.
 The man is actually the cocaine courier, who routinely transports various stashes of drugs in and out of the city and collects a relatively small fee ₹10000 for each trip.
 That evening, after a long bout of drinking, he reveals that he has learnt the actual value of the stash and now intends to sell it himself.

-Seeing Subbu in tears, Singaperumal asks one of his men, Sappai, to take her out and comfort her so she is prepared to perform for him at night.
+Seeing Subbu in tears, Singaperumal asks one of his men Sappai to take her out and comfort her, so she is prepared to perform for him at night.

 Sappai takes her to the beach and tries to console her.
 Pasupathy and the men meet with the tipster and drive off to retrieve the stash.
-En-route in the car, one of the men receives a call from Singaperumal, who orders him to bump off Pasupathy as soon as the stash is acquired.
-Pasupathy overhears the call and gets into a Mexican stand-off with others.
+En route in the car, one of the men receives a call from Singaperumal, who orders him to bump off Pasupathy as soon as the stash is acquired.
+Pasupathy overhears this and gets into a Mexican stand-off with others.
 In a desperate ploy, he deliberately provokes a cop at a checkpoint, getting arrested and then later making an escape.
 The men kidnap his wife Kasthuri and use her as bait to lure Pasupathy.
 Singaperumal orders them to bring Kasthuri to him.

 Meanwhile, Subbu hates being a plaything for Singaperumal and wants to live life on her own terms.
-She tries to persuade Sappai to think for himself and realize that Singaperumal is using them.
+She tries to persuade Sappai to think for himself and realise that Singaperumal is using them.
 Sappai, however, is too fearful and weak to oppose Singaperumal.
 Subbu and Sappai become unlikely friends, and Subbu continues to hope for a way out.
 Subbu is somewhat educated and learns whatever she can about the world outside Singaperumal.